GrokkingGrok/robotorq-reserve-system/docs/RUST_DOCSTRING_GUIDE.md

 /// Captures a batch for `robot_id`.
 ///
 /// Errors
-/// - `InvariantError::Gateway(UnknownRobotId)`: when the robot is not registered.
+/// - `RobotGatewayError::UnknownRobotId`: when the robot is not registered.
-/// - `InvariantError::Batch(...)`: if batch validation fails.
+/// - `BatchError::Validation(...)`: if batch validation fails.
+///
+/// Note: The legacy `InvariantError` type has been removed.
+Prefer domain-specific
+/// error enums (for example `TokenError`, `TripleTorqError`, `RobotError`,
+/// `BatchError`) and map them to `ServiceError` at public service boundaries.
 ```

 ## Metrics Docs